webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - Requestors can be internal or external users, groups of users, applications and services(**_service principal_**), resources, and so on.
 - **Role Definition**
   - JSON list of allowed permissions. least privilege.
+  - **Custom Roles**
+    - creating a custom role definition and then assigning it using a role assignment.
+    - collection of permissions that you add from a preset list(same list built-in roles use).
   - **Built-In Roles**
+    - cannot be modified or
     - **owner** built-in role has the **highest level of access privilege** in Azure.
     - **user access administrator**: manage(create/delete) user access to resource. can assign themselves or others owner.
     - **contributor**: manage(create/modify/delete) resource.
 Cannot grant/remove access to others.